openspending/spendb/doc/api.rst

 REST Resources
 ==============

-OpenSpending pages generally support multiple representations, at least a user-facing HTML version and a JSON object that represents the contained data.
+SpenDB pages generally support multiple representations, at least a user-facing HTML version and a JSON object that represents the contained data.
 For various technical and non-technical reasons, most of the data is read-only.